Field verification of candidate wetland polygons – Southeast Isolated Wetland Assessment Study Level 2 Assessment

 Major Findings from verification of map accuracy

 LiDAR data was critical to the accuracy of the predictive mapping method; 30 meter elevation data was not detailed enough to pick up many isolated wetlands.
-In general, available GIS datasets were not detailed enough to be good at finding small ditches connecting small wetland features.
+In general, available GIS datasets were not detailed enough to be good at remotely finding small ditches or streams connecting small wetland features.